-The Team Scoring Element is a Team designed and manufactured scoring element that will be used in the Freight Frenzysm game.
-The Team Scoring Element must pass inspection before it allowed to be used in a Match.
+The Team Scoring Element is an optional Team designed and manufactured scoring element that will be used in the POWERPLAYSM game.
+The Team Scoring Element must pass inspection before it is allowed to be used in a Match.

-The Team Scoring Element for Freight Frenzysmis called the Team Shipping Element.
+<TE01> Color Constraint - The predominant color of a Team Scoring Element must match the Team's assigned Alliance for the Match (red or blue).
+The purpose of this rule is to ensure that field personnel, Teams, and the audience can easily associate Team Scoring Elements with their corresponding Alliance.
+Teams will need two Team Scoring Elements (one red and one blue) to fully play the game.

-<TE01> Material Constraints - The Team Scoring Element is subject to the Robot Mechanical Parts and Materials Rules in section 7.3.2.

-<TE02> Size Constraints - The maximum size of the Team Scoring Element is 4 inches (10.16 cm) by 4 inches (10.16 cm) by 8 inches (20.32 cm).
-The minimum size of the Team Scoring Element is 3 inches (7.62 cm) by 3 inches (7.62 cm) by 4 inches (10.16 cm).

-TE03> Team Number - Team Scoring Elements must be labeled with their Team number (numerals only, for example "12345") The letters must be legible when viewed from a distance of 12 inches (30.48 cm) away.
+- <TE02> Material Constraints The Team Scoring Element is subject to the Robot Mechanical Parts and Materials Rules in section 7.3.2. - <TE03> Size Constraints The maximum size of the Team Scoring Element is 4 inches (10.16 cm) by 4 inches (10.16 cm) by 4 inches (10.16 cm).
+The minimum size of the Team Scoring Element is 3 inches (7.62 cm) by 3 inches (7.62 cm) by 3 inches (7.62 cm).
+In other words, a Team Scoring Element must be small enough to fit inside a 4 inch x 4 inch x 4 inch cube and large enough to not fit in a 3 inch x 3 inch x 3 inch cube. - <TE04> Team Number Team Scoring Elements must be labeled with their Team number (numerals only, for example "12345").
+The numbers must be legible when viewed from a distance of 12 inches (30.48 cm) away.
 The Team number needs to appear only once on the Team Scoring Element.

-<TE04> Illegal Parts - The following types of mechanisms and parts are not allowed:
+The intent of this rule is to facilitate Team Scoring Element ownership identification for non-gameplay reasons. - <TE05> Illegal Parts The following types of mechanisms and parts are not allowed: - a.

-- a.
 Electronics. - b.
 Any other part or material that violates Robot construction rules outlined in section 7.3. - c.
 COTS game elements used in the current season's game.

-<TE05> COTS Scoring Elements - The Team Scoring Element may not resemble any current season's game COTS scoring elements.
+<TE06> COTS Scoring Elements - The Team Scoring Element may not resemble any current season's COTS scoring elements.